 The privacy concerns of network measurement are limited by the active measurements described in this memo.
 Unlike passive measurements, there can be no release of existing user data.

-7. Acknowledgements
+6. Acknowledgements

-Special thanks are due to Vern Paxson of Lawrence Berkeley Labs for his helpful comments on issues of clock uncertainty and statistics.
-Thanks also to Garry Couch, Will Leland, Andy Scherrer, Sean Shapira, and Roland Wittig for several useful suggestions.
+Special thanks are due to Vern Paxson and to Will Leland for several useful suggestions.